We have a School Council with 2 reps from each of our Year 1 and Year 2 classes.

 - We will never say that other peoples' ideas are not good

-Some of the things our School Councillors have talked about this term are:-
+Some of the things our School Councillors have talked about this year are:-

 How can we make lunchtimes more fun?